Robber Killed, Accomplice Escapes After Alleged Encounter - UrduPoint

 According to a police spokesperson, the suspects were engaged in a robbery when Budhani police, acting on a tip-off, arrived at the scene and foiled their attempt.

-The encounter took place near Fakhri Pump, resulting in the death of an unidentified robber, while his partner fled the scene.
+The encounter took place near Fakhri Pump, resulting in the death of a robber, while his partner fled the scene.

+Police said that the slain dacoit was later identified as Safeer alias Haider Gahelo, against who was booked in various cases in Hala, Saeedabad, Hattri, Shahdadpur, Matiari and Shahpur police stations.

 A pistol along with ammunition was recovered from the deceased robber.
-His body was shifted to the hospital, and efforts had been started to identify him and arrest the absconding accused.
+His body was shifted to the hospital, and efforts had been started to arrest the absconding accused.

 Recent Stories